 Today we have something better than that, better than even having Jesus here in the flesh, according to Him.
 It’s His Spirit, always here with us to give us direction.
 He would love for us to live completely submitted to whatever He might have for us, any day, any time.
 Of course that means that we get used to living comfortable with being uncomfortable.
 Can we really live that way, abandoned to our own plans, tuned in to His direction?
 And is it okay with us if He says, “Nope, you can’t move back and you can’t go forward.
 This is by My design.
 Wait here until further notice.” ??

 In October of 2015 my husband’s co-worker offered my family the use of a nice condominium for a weekend at the beach.
 It was the first and only time we have been anywhere together (other than a hospital) in 8 years.
 Carson did not feel well, but he was able to walk around outside a little with us, and we were grateful.

 On Saturday we walked on the boardwalk by the Atlantic and came upon some pretty kites.
 I was strangely drawn to them.
 I could see them in the distance and wanted to get closer.

 As we did, we found that it was actually several of them tied together — the colors and the movement were so pretty.
 For weeks after that day I kept looking at the pictures.
 There was something about them….
 I’ve never cared particularly about kites before, but they seemed important somehow.

-One month later, my friend Melody told me something that God had spoken to her for me.
+After this my friend Melody told me something that God had spoken to her for me.
 She has an amazing gift where God speaks to her in metaphoric pictures representing something that is happening in the spiritual life of the person.
 She lives on the other side of the country and didn’t know anything about my daily life.
 This is what she said: